Skip to content

 Terminal window

-bun add @trackbridge/browser @trackbridge/server
+bun add @trackbridge/sdk

 lib/tracker.client.ts

-import { createBrowserTracker } from '@trackbridge/browser';
+import { createBrowserTracker } from '@trackbridge/sdk/browser';

 export const tracker = createBrowserTracker({